nx-lr/protea/README.md

 val s = 'Hello World!' // s is a `str`
 ```

 You can also explicitly declare the variable type if you think it makes your code easier to read.

-Note all types are declared in PascalCase, similar to classes.
+All types are declared in `PascalCase`, as each type is an instance of a class.

 ```dart
 val s: Str = "hello"